 How the Harrod-Domar Model works

 Harrod Domar’s model helps explain why an economy grows and how to grow it.
-This model shows you that the national savings rate and capital productivity are the two main variables driving economic growth.
+This model shows us that the national savings rate and capital productivity are the two main variables driving economic growth.

 In summary, the growth rate of output is equal to the savings rate divided by capital productivity.
 The Harrod-Domar model equation is as follows:

-ΔY/Y = s/k
+- ΔY/Y = s/k

 Where: